yoryer/yoryer.com/src/content/blog/flutter-certificate-pinning-en.md

 ### Step 4: Test a request to the API

-We put together everything we saw and below our new HTTP client that already includes certificate pinning we make the API call to query the data we're looking for.
+We put together everything we saw, and using our new HTTP client that already includes certificate pinning, we make the API call to query the data we're looking for.

 ```dart
 String result;